tjphoton/CarND/CarND-Advanced-Lane-Lines-P4/AdvancedLaneFindingProjectWriteup.md

 | 1056,  720    |   980,  720   |
 |  224,  720    |   300,  720   |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+The perspective transform is verified to work as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart.
+The lines appear parallel in the warped image.

 ![Road Image Perspective Transformed #1][image4]
 ![Road Image Perspective Transformed #2][image5]